Ne00n/bird-spawner-3000/README.md

 Ping spikes or packetloss are a killer for online gaming, so a must to keep it enabled.<br>
 Any ping or packetloss penalty will be removed automatically after 30 minutes, if resolved. <br>

+If you are using Docker on the Node itself check https://docs.docker.com/network/iptables/ (Docker on a Router)

 **Usage**<br />
 Configures/Updates bird2
 ```